What Would James Baldwin Do?

 Overcoming the Present: Max Czollek in Conversation with René Aguigah

-in German, simultaneous translation into English, and German Sign Language (DGS)
+in German with simultaneous translation into English, and German Sign Language (DGS)

 ticket required